NikoLieberum/MMM-LocalTemperature/README.md

 The `DHT` program is a `c` coded program used to read the sensor data.
 A `c` program is required to read the sensor data because the data is transmitted by extremely short pulses of signal and the `c` code executes much faster than python.

 The included `DHT` program is something I pieced together based on code from [dht22 by nebulx29](https://github.com/nebulx29/dht22) and the [Python DHT Sensor Library by Adafruit](https://github.com/adafruit/Adafruit_Python_DHT).

+Verify that the correct pin is defined in `DHT.c`.
+Make sure the WiringPi pin number is set (you can find the WiringPi pin number for the GPIO pin [here](https://pinout.xyz/pinout/wiringpi)).

 If you would like to customize the `DHT` program, you can edit the file `DHT.c` with your favorite editor, then re-compile it using the following command: `cc -Wall DHT.c -o DHT -lwiringPi`